HewlettPackard/ironic-oneview-cli/README.rst

 This tool create ironic nodes basead in a concept called ``dynamic allocation``.
-In this concept a available node in Ironic can be taken by OneView at any moment and apply the Server Profile during the boot process insted of having one applied already at the node to validation.
+In this concept a available node in Ironic can be taken by OneView at any moment and then the OneView driver can apply the Server Profile during the boot process insted of having one applied already at the node to validation.
+That is used because in an environment shared by Ironic and OneView users, to simply allocate a pool of Server Hardware items to Ironic, for which we do not know when they are going to be used, will result in hardware reserved but not in use, which from many perspectives, specially for OneView users, is undesirable.
 A node will be considered to be free for Ironic when there is no Server Profile applied to the Server Hardware the node represents, or there is a Server Profile applied, but this Server Profile is consistent with what is registered in Ironic's node data structure.

 ..note::